stylekit/stylekit.github.io/_posts/2017-01-16-playground-and-framework.md

 ## Final notes:

-- Having the ability add frameworks to xcode is key to low build times and is also the only way to add external code to playground.
+- Having the ability add frameworks to XCode is key to low build times and is also the only way to add external code to playground.
 - Being able to nest frameworks is a must when using Third Party FrameWorks and your own frameworks.
+- The workflow to get nested frameworks to work in playground is not optimal. **An alternative** is to compile all libraries as a single .framework.
+This can be done by creating empty .framework files so that the import statements doesn't complain.
+They need to be empty so that the compiler doesn't complain about duplicate classes.
+The final step is to copy the third-party framework .swift files into your project.
+Then follow the steps in "Using framework in playground"